taisakamisarava/crypto-scams-challenge/README.md

-*To participate, submit a pull request with the report you generated to the challenge repo.
+*To participate, submit a pull request with the report you generated (.md file) to the challenge repo.
 Please also email your pull request link along with the CSV-file you collected, your resume and the link to this challenge to challenge-submission@blockshop.org.*